escondida/ddate/README.md

 If you'd like to add to this program but aren't into programming, consider adding new slogans to ddata/slogans.
-If you introduce an entirely new class of slogans, please make a new file to contain them and add it to mkfile.in.
+If you introduce an entirely new class of slogans, please make a new file to contain them and add it to the Makefile.

 Note that the slogans should be relatively short, and *must* be on a single line.